Vegan Sugar Cookies

 Roll it out on a floured surface until it's around ¼ of an inch thick.
 Dip your cookie cutter in flour to prevent sticking and cut out your shapes.

-Transfer them to your baking sheet and bake for 10 minutes.
-Larger cookies may take a few minutes longer.
-You'll know they're ready when they become firmer and have tiny cracks all over them.
+Transfer them to your baking sheet and bake for 10-15 minutes.
+Large cookies may take a few minutes longer.
+You'll know they're ready when they feel firm at the edges and have tiny cracks all over them.
 Don't let them brown otherwise they will be too crunchy.

 Let them cool completely on the tray.

 Prepare the icing by mixing the icing sugar and water together in a bowl.
-Add more water or icing sugar as required.*
+Add more water or icing sugar as required (see notes).
+If using royal icing, follow the instructions on that post.

 Divide the icing up into bowls and add your desired colour to each bowl.
 Transfer into piping bags and decorate the cookies.
 Let each layer of icing set before adding the next.